This lovely salad from Ina Garten is sure to brighten up even the gloomiest gray day.

-Tart, sweet and lively with bright citrus flavor, this compote is excellent on French toast.
+Tart, sweet and lively with bright citrus flavor, this compote is excellent served on crostini along with a soft cheese.

 2 Cara Cara oranges, peeled and separated, pith removed